 Sometimes your company can’t take on the entire project internally, and when your business needs to purchase app development services chances are you’ll want to shop around.
 A mobile app RFP allows you to collect offers from a variety of vendors so you can choose a development partner that best meets the criteria of your project, when it comes to both experience and budget.

-At Clearbridge Mobile, we deal with hundreds of mobile app RFPs a month, and not only do we respond to RFPs, but we also help with the RFP writing process with strategic consulting and product discovery services.
-Our product discovery or ideation services help businesses capture the necessary elements to write a thorough and intelligible mobile app RFP.
-We’ve also created a customizable mobile app RFP template that provides the basic structure for the document.
+At Clearbridge Mobile, we deal with hundreds of mobile app RFPs every month, and not only do we respond to RFPs, we also help with the RFP writing process through strategic consulting and product discovery services.
+Our product discovery or ideation services, for instance, help businesses capture the necessary elements to write a thorough and effective mobile app RFP.
+Moreover, we’ve also created a customizable mobile app RFP template that provides the basic structure for the document.

 To get the most out of this article, download a copy of our free RFP template below.